quinnoshea/cert-spreader/README.md

 **⚠️ Security Reminder**: Never commit real hostnames, tokens, or private keys to any repository, even private ones!

-**💡 Pro Tip**: Always run `./cert-spreader.sh --dry-run` first to see what the script will do before making actual changes.
+**💡 Pro Tip**: Always run with `--dry-run` first to see what the script will do before making actual changes.

+**🔧 New Feature**: Configure file permissions to match your security requirements using the new permission settings!